iPhone Not Connecting to Wi-Fi After iOS 26 Update? 9 Solutions

 Are you clear about the reasons for your iPhone not connecting to Wi-Fi now?

-Let's move to the next yet most important part - fast fixes for iPhone won't connect to Wi-Fi/iPhone Wi-Fi not working.
+Let’s move on to the next, and most important, part: fixes for iPhone not connecting to Wi-Fi.
 Keep reading!

 A quick fix for iPhone not connecting to Wi-Fi is to restart your iPhone.
 A simple restart can fix some common occasional system glitches.

-Issues with the router and the far distance between the router and your iPhone can make the Wi-Fi not work on your iPhone.
+Issues with the router and the distance between the router and your iPhone can prevent Wi-Fi from working on your iPhone.

-Check the router and make sure you are within range for a well Wi-Fi connection.
+Check the router and make sure you are within range for a stable Wi-Fi connection.

-After checking the router, you can have a try at turning Wi-Fi off and on.
+After checking the router, turn Wi-Fi off and on.

 Swipe up/down to show the Control Center>Click the Wi-Fi icon to turn it off> Wait for a while>Turn it on.